MSBradshaw/AlleleBalance/README.md

 ## Command line parameters
 `--type` (required) function to be run: analyze sample `--type analyze` or update db `--type update`

-`--db` (required) path to the sqlite database to be used
+`--db` (required) path to the sqlite database to be used.
+There should be a separate database for exomes and genomes.

+`--vcf` (required if using `--type analyze`) path vcf file to be used

-`--input` (required if using `--type update`) path to input tsv file to update the sqlite database.
-Input file should be formatted like the output of `--type analyze`
+`--pileup` (required if using `--type analyze`) path pileup.gz (note that it is expected to be compressed) file to be used

 ## Analyze Sample
 This function assumes that several files exist in the working directory